In The Kitchen: Quick & Easy Thanksgiving Stuffing

 Directions:

-In a sauce pot melt butter and saute onions and celery.
+- In a sauce pot melt butter and saute onions and celery.
 Add bread and stir.

-Add stock, herbs,
+- Add stock, herbs, salt and pepper.
+Mix until bread has absorbed.

 Rhode Show Content Disclaimer: The information, advice, and answers displayed in The Rhode Show section of WPRI.com are those of individual sponsors and guests and not WPRI-TV/Nexstar Media Group, Inc. WPRI.com presents this content on behalf of each participating Rhode Show sponsor.
 Sponsored content is copyrighted to its respective sponsor unless otherwise indicated.